 - Whisk in the vegetable broth mixture.
-Cook over medium-high heat, whisking consistently, until desired thickness is reached.
+Bring to a boil, whisking consistently, until desired thickness is reached.
+As it reaches a boil, it will begin to thicken.
 If the gravy is not thick enough for your liking, whisk in more chickpea flour.
 If it is too thick, whisk in more broth.

-- Once the gravy is done, add freshly ground black pepper and kosher salt to taste.
+- Once the gravy has reached desired thickness, turn off the heat and stir in freshly ground black pepper and kosher salt to taste.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.